tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

  psql
  ```

- Also, here are some useful postgres commands:
+ Also, here are some useful Postgres commands:

  To ouput the current connection info, use:
  ```
  \conninfo
  ```

- To quit postgres:
+ To quit Postgres:

  ```
  \q